Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain Training for Dogs."

-To better understand the process of extinction which is the process of a behavior diminishing and eventually ending, we can compare a dog's behavior to a big fire.
-Giving in to a behavior as barking in the morning is adding fuel to the fire.
-The behavior increases, becomes stronger and is harder to extinguish.
-If the fuel is not added, the behavior over time, will likely become smaller and easier to extinguish.
+To better understand the process of extinction, which is the process of a behavior diminishing and eventually ending, we can compare a dog's behavior to a big fire.
+Giving in to behavior like barking in the morning is adding fuel to the fire.
+The behavior increases, becomes stronger, and is harder to extinguish.
+If the fuel is not added, the behavior will likely become smaller and easier to extinguish.

 Because extinction undergoes some interesting processes, it is worth learning why the act of not getting up still causes your dog to bark or even causes it to increase in intensity and duration.
-This behavior can be explained as ''extinction bursts''.
-What happens in an ''extinction burst'' is the behavior increases temporarily, enough to have dog owners believe that the act of not getting up is not working.
+This behavior can be explained as extinction bursts.
+What happens in an extinction burst is that behavior increases temporarily, enough to have dog owners believe that the act of not getting up is not working.

-Let's take a look at what happens in the dog's mind during an ''extinction burst''.
+Let's take a look at what happens in the dog's mind during an extinction burst.
 The behavior of barking in the morning had to start somewhere.
-Very likely, upon barking in the morning you or somebody in your family got up and fed the dog.
-Since the barking worked in getting what she wanted, very likely she continued to do so, and very likely you continued getting up and feeding.
+Very likely, upon barking in the morning, you or somebody in your family got up and fed the dog.
+Since the barking worked in getting what they wanted, they likely continued to do so, and you likely continued getting up and feeding them.

-Then one day you decided not to get up and ignore the barking thinking this would nip the behavior in the bud.
-It did not work, your dog very likely barked even more than before.
+Then one day, you decided not to get up and ignore the barking, thinking this would nip the behavior in the bud.
+It did not work; your dog likely barked even more than before.
 Why is this?
-It is because of the process of ''extinction burst''.
-Basically, your dog is thinking ''My owners this morning are not getting up as usual.
-I need to INCREASE, my barking in intensity and duration so they get up since just barking a little is not working''.
-She therefore barked more and perhaps you or somebody else in your family finally tired of hearing her, finally got up.
+It is because of the process of extinction burst.
+Basically, your dog is thinking, ''My owners this morning are not getting up as usual.
+I need to increase my barking in intensity and duration, so they get up since just barking a little is not working."
+They now bark more until you or somebody else in your family finally got tired of hearing them and finally got up.

-The secret to stopping the behavior is therefore to never give in.
+The secret to stopping the behavior is, therefore, to never give in.
 The worst thing that can be done is giving in some days and resisting others.
-This puts the dog on a ''variable schedule''.
-What this means is that if the dog barks and gets fed one day and not the next day, the behavior of barking only puts more roots because it works in the same way as ''playing the lottery''.
-People get hooked on playing the lottery because of the variability of it.
+This puts the dog on a variable schedule.
+What this means is that if the dog barks and gets fed one day and not the next day, the behavior of barking only puts more roots because it works in the same way as playing the lottery.
+People get hooked on playing the lottery because of its variability.
 Slot machines are based on this principle.

 - A bedtime snack may help the dog feel less hungry in the morning, especially in dogs fed only once a day.